How to Manage Revenue Recognition in Salesforce | With Examples

 Companies that need to recognize revenue over an extended period often use an S-curve approach.

-For example, major projects can take many years in the construction industry.
+For example, major projects in the construction industry can take several years to complete.
 The monthly income is relatively small during the early phases because the work centres on on-site preparation and planning.
-At the end of the project, the revenue is again relatively low because it’s mostly finishing off work that is underway.
+At the end of the project, the revenue is relatively low again because it's mostly finishing off work that was already underway.

 In other words, significant revenue is earned in the middle period.

-Using Product Schedules by GSP allows users to select different revenue recognition profiles, including an s-curve.
+Using Product Schedules by GSP enables users to select various revenue recognition profiles, including the S-curve.
 This option automatically generates a revenue recognition profile based on the projected income from a long-term project.

 Seasonal variations

-Using Product Schedules by GSP allows users to select different revenue recognition profiles, including an s-curve.
+Using Product Schedules by GSP enables users to select various revenue recognition profiles, including the S-curve.
 This option automatically generates a revenue recognition profile based on the projected income from a long-term project.

-Several customers use this profile in the education sector, where there is significantly more revenue recognition from annual contracts during the spring and fall periods.
+Several customers utilize this profile in the education sector, where revenue recognition from annual contracts is significantly higher during the spring and fall periods.

 Like the S-curve, the product schedules automatically align with the revenue recognition profile, producing accurate earned income reports.